 The Dental Hygiene program of study prepares the student to become a licensed primary health provider and a member of the dental team responsible for the preventative aspects of oral health.
 Emphasis in this area of study will prepare students to participate in roles that include clinician, educator, researcher, administrator and public health advocate.

-The Dental Hygiene program is a full-time, fall entry Associate of Applied Science degree.
+The Dental Hygiene program is a full-time, summer entry Associate of Applied Science degree.